Hairy Bikers Easy Tarte Tatin Recipe

 Instructions

-2. Make caramel: In a 20-23cm ovenproof frying pan, melt the butter and sugar.
-Stop stirring once the sugar dissolves and cook until it forms a deep amber caramel.
+2. Make the caramel: In a 20–23cm ovenproof frying pan, melt the butter and sugar over a medium heat.
+Stir gently until the sugar dissolves, then stop stirring.
+Cook for 5–7 minutes until it forms a deep amber caramel.

-3. Assemble: Remove the pan from the heat and arrange the apple quarters tightly in the caramel.
-Trim the pastry into a circle slightly larger than the pan, lay it over the apples, and tuck in the edges.
+3. Arrange and top: Remove the pan from the heat and arrange the apple quarters tightly in the caramel.
+Trim the pastry into a circle about 2cm wider than the pan.
+Lay it over the apples and tuck the edges down inside the pan.
+Prick the pastry a few times.

-4. Bake: Bake for 25-30 minutes until the pastry is puffed and golden.
+4. Bake: Bake for 25–30 minutes until the pastry is puffed, crisp, and golden brown.

-5. Serve: Let the tarte stand for one minute, then place a plate on top and carefully flip it over.
-Serve immediately with ice cream or crème fraîche
+5. Turn out and serve: Let the tarte stand for one minute.
+Place a plate on top and carefully flip over.
+Serve immediately with ice cream or crème fraîche.

 Leave a Reply